Spectral dissection of finite rank perturbations of normal operators: BISHOP PROPERTIES ON THE MODEL SPACE AND DECOMPOSABILITY

 We make replacements

 and

 whenever $t\ne m$ and $p$ lies on the boundary of $\wt R_t$.
-After making these replacements for all special vertex points $p$, we will get modified sets $R_m$, such that special vertex points are no longer their vertices. {\colorblue (We may assume that the rectangles $\rho(p)$, corresponding to different special vertex points $p$, are disjoint, so that the result does not depend on the order of these replacements.) }
+After making these replacements for all special vertex points $p$, we obtain modified sets $R_m$, such that special vertex points are no longer their vertices.
+(We may assume that the rectangles $\rho(p)$, corresponding to different special vertex points $p$, are disjoint, so that the result does not depend on the order of these replacements.)
+Observe that $R_m$ have disjoint interiors and $R_m\subset U_m$.

 Define the sets $F_m$ by~\eqref{Fm}.
 By~\eqref{rho}, all vertices of the sets $R_m$ that were not among the vertices of $\wt R_m$ do not belong to $\si(T)$.